tmax898/dev_setup/windows.md

   ```

   - Refer to [link](https://www.sharepointdiary.com/2014/03/fix-for-powershell-script-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system.html) to give powershell the ability to run the install script if permission issues arise.

-- Update Hyper and its settings.
-  - Copy over .hyper.js configs to `~/{user}/AppData/Roaming/Hyper`
-  - Note the `hypercwd` plugin is not supported and does not work with WSL.
-  - Notable differences:
-    - Sets Hyper to use WSL on launch.
-    - Adds `hyper-pane` and `hyper-night-owl` theme.

 ### Other Windows Apps and tools